eightyfour/waterBlob/README.md

   <script src="/js/$waterBlob.js"></script>
 ```

-Note: it will only work when the client browser supports the canvas element.
+Note: It will only work for browsers there supports the canvas element.
 There is no fallback.